 Moth flights into Iowa slowed down a bit during Week 7 (May 14 to May 20).
 Cooperators for the Iowa Moth Trapping Network reported 147 black cutworm (BCW) and 130 true armyworm (TAW) moths, with three new significant flights of black cutworm.
 More details on significant flights and cutting dates can be found in the resources below:

 - Corn ipmPIPE website – find updated cutting dates on the 3rd map

 Continue to scout cornfields for black cutworm until plants reach V5, and scout both corn and soybean for true armyworms.
 For both pests, prioritize fields with a cover crop or other green vegetation (i.e., weeds) this spring.
 You can find more information about identification and scouting for true armyworm here.

 Week 7 report:

-Follow the links to see reports from Week 1, Week 2, Week 3, Week 4, Week 5, and Week 6.
-You can also track moth flights, black cutworm significant flights, and projected cutting dates for Iowa, Illinois, and Wisconsin on https://corn.ipmpipe.org/insects/.
+Follow the links to see the report from Week 1, Week 2, Week 3, Week 4, Week 5, or Week 6.
+You can also track moth flights and black cutworm significant flights for Iowa, Illinois, and Wisconsin at https://corn.ipmpipe.org/insects/.

 Surrounding states also monitor and report BCW and TAW captures.
 If you live near the state border, it may be beneficial to check these resources periodically.
 More resources may be available than what is listed here: